forketyfork/eyes/docs/trigger-rules.md

 The trigger engine evaluates recent system events against a set of configurable rules.
 When a rule's conditions are met, it creates a trigger context that includes:

-- Recent log events and metrics that contributed to the trigger
+- Recent log, metrics, and disk events that contributed to the trigger
 - The rule that fired and its expected severity level
 - Additional context about why the trigger activated